bitquery/streaming-data-platform-docs/docs/start/authorisation/how-to-generate.md

 # How to Generate a Token

-In this section we will see how OAuth is used to generate a token.
+In this section, we will see how OAuth is used to generate a token.
 The first step is to create an application

 ![Page](/img/v2Access/tab.png)

 1.  **Create an Application**: Navigate to the [Applications](https://account.bitquery.io/user/applications) page and click `Create application`.
 Enter a name for your application and select an expiration time for the access tokens.
 Click `Create`.